Is Mudsdale Good in Sword & Shield Playthrough?

 Tutor Moves

-Mudsdale Guide
+Mudsdale Sword & Shield Guide

 Own Tempo is the go-to ability for Mudsdale.
 It prevents confusion.
 Its hidden ability Inner Focus can work in specific setups.
 Stamina is the other option.
 Pick based on what your team needs.